oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 Notice the different ports in use on the target.

-  12. If you didn;t write it down earlier find the external IP address the ingress controller is running on :
+  12. If you didn't write it down earlier find the external IP address the ingress controller is running on :

   -  `kubectl get service -n ingress-nginx`